iury/retrobob/README.md

-# retrobob
+# Overview

-retrobob is a retro gaming emulator that runs directly on your browser.
+**retrobob** is a retro gaming emulator made by [iury](https://github.com/iury) that runs directly on your browser.

+NES/Famicom, Gameboy and Gameboy Color are currently supported, with more systems to come.

+You can also [download](https://github.com/iury/retrobob/releases) it as a native executable for stable FPS and better audio quality.

 Don't have a ROM to test it?
 Try [Super Tilt Bro](https://sgadrat.itch.io/super-tilt-bro), a free game made by sgadrat.